Donald Trump Upbeat About North Korea Summit Prospects, 'We'll See What Happens'

 Trump’s tweets about the Democratic party, the Washington Post noted, come as no surprise, considering several prominent Democrats criticized his approach to North Korea.
 For example, House Minority Whip Steny H. Hoyer and the ranking Democrat on the Senate Foreign Relations Committee, Senator Robert Menendez, have both criticized Donald Trump’s dealings with North Korea, accusing the POTUS of lacking strategy and being sophomoric.

-North Korea, which is under sever sanctions, reportedly said in its newest statement that it “is willing to sit face to face at any time and in any way,” implying that they are indeed willing to negotiate and do what it takes for the international community to lift the economic sanctions.
+North Korea, which is under severe sanctions, reportedly said in its newest statement that it “is willing to sit face to face at any time and in any way,” implying that they are indeed willing to negotiate and do what it takes for the international community to lift the economic sanctions.